christophdrayss/meallion/README.md

 Example pages are live on https://www.meallion.de.

-# 1. Database / Base Model
+# 1. Database / base model

 meallion uses the Java hibernate / JPA framework to communicate with mySQL.
 The base model includes the following object in /orm (object relationship model):